canmod/macpan-workshop/companion-materials.md

 using the general tools for [assessing model fits](#assessing-model-fits).

-### Counter-Factuals
+### Counterfactuals

-Counter-factuals can be introduced by using the [model modification tools](#basics-of-modifying-model-specifications), and using the general tools for [assessing model fits](#assessing-model-fits).
+Counterfactual scenarios can be introduced by using the [model modification tools](#basics-of-modifying-model-specifications), and using the general tools for [assessing model fits](#assessing-model-fits).
-Counter-factuals commonly involve making parameters time-varying in the forecast period (e.g., in 30 days the transmission rate will change due to non-pharmaceutical interventions being considered).
+Counterfactuals commonly involve making parameters time-varying in the forecast period (e.g., in 30 days the transmission rate will change due to non-pharmaceutical interventions being considered).